Perarivalan's kin on cloud nine; Stalin, others hail SC verdict | Politics

 The news of the apex court allowing him to walk free was received with great jubilation by his family, relatives and several pro-Tamil outfits in Tamil Nadu.

-Political parties -- including the ruling DMK and opposition AIADMK, barring Congress, wholeheartedly welcomed the verdict, with the national party announcing a protest on Thursday against violence.
+Political parties -- including the ruling DMK and opposition AIADMK, barring the Congress and BJP, wholeheartedly welcomed the verdict, with the Congress announcing a protest on Thursday against violence.

 TNCC President K S Alagiri said while ''we don't want to criticise'' the SC judgement, we want to affirm that they (the seven convicts) are murderers and not innocent.''
 Former Prime Minister Rajiv Gandhi was killed by a suicide bomber of the LTTE at an election meeting in Tamil Nadu's Sriperumbudur in 1991.
 Perarivalan was charged with procuring batteries for the bomb used in Gandhi's assassination.
 He was 19 years old when he was arrested.